ADHD in Adults

 The exact characteristics or symptoms defining this set of problems continue to be defined.
 ADHD is not considered just a problem with poor attention but is additionally a problem with moderating emotions and effective self-regulation, particularly of activity level and impulse control.
 Dealing with the demands of everyday life requires self-regulation to develop successful life skills.
 For people with ADHD, problems with self-regulation often cause difficulty managing emotions, so they might respond to small events with excessive behavior and emotion while not noticing more important events.
 Also, problems with self-control make it difficult to develop good habits.
 Compared with other people, those with ADHD often require more practice over longer periods of time to develop effective behavior that is self-regulated or habitual.
 These issues can result in difficulties in many aspects of life, including school or job achievement, performance in athletic activities, driving, as well as success in relationships, specifically friendships, dating, and marriage.

 ADHD is a well-recognized diagnosis in children that has been formally identified in adults for about the past 20 years.
+In order to be assessed with ADHD, an adult should have a history of some symptoms during childhood.
+Therefore, truly adult-onset ADHD is not thought to exist.
 As children with ADHD grow up, their overtly hyperactive-impulsive qualities often diminish, while the inattentive and disorganized patterns of behavior remain constant.
 Their hyperactive-impulsive problems may also become more internal and overtly subtle.
 Adults with ADHD often fit this pattern: inattention, disorganization, and low tolerance of frustration or boredom, combined with the childhood history of inattention, as well as overt hyperactivity, and/or impulsivity.
 The level of impulsiveness in childhood seems to be the best predictor of symptoms later in life.
 High levels of childhood impulsivity seem to predict more serious adult dysfunction.

 Recognizing that ADHD can continue from childhood into adulthood has taken a significant amount of time.
-One to 6% of adults are estimated to have ADHD.
-In adults, women are thought to suffer from ADHD at a rate that is much closer to equal compared to men.
+ADHD afflicts 1%-6% of adults.
 Current estimates are that 85% of children receiving the diagnosis of ADHD are at risk for having the disorder as an adult.
 About one-third of those children may outgrow many symptoms; however, not all symptoms are outgrown.
-The remaining two-thirds of children with ADHD continue to have most symptoms but those symptoms may be different in adulthood than in childhood.
+The remaining two-thirds of children with ADHD continue to have most symptoms, but those symptoms may be different in adulthood than in childhood.
 For example, the child who has trouble sitting still may grow up into an adult who gets bored easily.
-Adults with ADHD may also experience significant co-occurring psychiatric and life problems, such as impulse and borderline personality problems, substance abuse, and a significant risk for depression and anxiety disorders.
+Adults with ADHD may also experience significant co-simultaneous mental illness and life problems, such as impulse and borderline personality problems, substance abuse, as well as a significant risk for depression and anxiety disorders.

 Must Read Articles Related to ADHD in Adults